-If you chose to continue at headspace, together we might work on goals you've identified as important to you, such as:
+If you choose to continue with headspace, you will work on your goals with your headspace clinician, such as:

-- > mental health support, such as cognitive behavioural therapy (CBT), problem solving, supportive counselling and group therapy - > access to a doctor and/or mental health nurse for physical or mental health difficulties - > study or vocational assistance with a work and study specialist - > AoD assistance from an AoD worker - > referral to other agencies best suited to you and your family's needs.
+- mental health support such as cognitive behavioural therapy (CBT), problem solving, and supportive counselling - access to a doctor and/or psychiatrist for physical or mental health difficulties - study and/or vocational assistance with a work and study specialist - AOD assistance from an AOD clinician - > referral to other agencies best suited to you and your family's needs.
 If you need a referral from a doctor to access a particular service, we can arrange this.